ajdecon/julialang.github.com/manual/standard-library-reference/index.md

 `stdin_stream` — Global variable referring to the standard input stream.

 `open(file_name[, read, write, create, truncate, append])` — Open a file in a mode specified by five boolean arguments.
 The default is to open files for reading only.
-Returns a stream for reading or writing from the file.
+Returns a stream for accessing the file.

 `open(file_name[, mode])` - Alternate syntax for open, where a string-based mode specifier is used instead of the five booleans.
 The values of `mode` correspond to those from `fopen(3)` or Perl `open`, and are equivalent to setting the following boolean groups: